rycolab/homophony-as-renyi-entropy/README.md

 [![CircleCI](https://circleci.com/gh/rycolab/homophony-as-renyi-entropy.svg?style=svg&circle-token=bf53770e696c076f2b148e9817449f62c39ba984)](https://circleci.com/gh/rycolab/homophony-as-renyi-entropy)

-This code accompanies the paper [On Homophony and Rényi Entropy](https://arxiv.org/abs/2109.13766) published in EMNLP 2021.
+This code accompanies the paper [On Homophony and Rényi Entropy (Pimentel et al., EMNLP 2021)](https://arxiv.org/abs/2109.13766).
+It is a study of the pressures of homophony in language, analysing homophony through the lens of the Rényi collision entropy.

 ## Data